TA10S/Steam-Plus-Plus/README.md

 Go to the folder that matches your hardware (32/64) Then, go to the folder that matches your GPU (Intel/NVidia/AMD)

 Run Steam++.exe.
-Syscoms.bat is scanned by Steam++ to find commands, therefore choing the batch commands themselves.
+Syscoms.bat is scanned by Steam++ to find commands, therefore echoing the batch commands themselves.

 ### How to uninstall